iksi/kirby-country-field/readme.md

 ### Todo

-I’ll probabaly convert this into a field with a `datalist` as soon as [Safari for Mac and iOS have support](http://caniuse.com/#search=datalist) for it.
+I’ll probabaly convert this into a field with a `datalist` as soon as [Safari has support](http://caniuse.com/#search=datalist) for it.